heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 4. Using the appropiate issuer key, the Resource Server verifies the signature of the JWT Bearer Token.
 5. The Resource Server then responds to the workload according to the outcome of the signature verification.

+As we can see, the headless JWT authentication pattern closely follows that of OIDC, but like much great literature it starts "in medias res," without the initial authorization by a user.

 This document limits discussion to HTTP, as this is the protocol predominantly used.
 Although other protocols are out of scope, this should not be read as a